01Infant Care and Early Childhood Education

 Visit local community service center

-Apply for government support by visiting eup, myeon, or dong community service center with jurisdiction for registered residence of the child When both parents are insured by the employer or one parent is registered under the Single-Parent Family Support Act and insured by the employer, one can apply for government support via the website(www.bokjiro.go.kr).
+Apply for government support by visiting the eup, myeon, or dong community center with jurisdiction over the child’s registered address.
+If both parents are employees enrolled in the employer-based National Health Insurance or if the parent is a single parent registered as an employer subscriber of national health insurance under the Single-Parent Family Support Act, you can apply for government support on the Bokjiro website (www.bokjiro.go.kr).

 -